 Mass and overproduction are very common in the fast-fashion world.
 It is the answer from the fashion industry to the growing demand from consumers for speed and value all year round.

-Unfortunately, this behavior has led fashion to become the second most polluting industry on Earth, right behind oil.
+Unfortunately, this behavior has led fashion to become one of the most polluting industries on Earth.
 Toxic textile dyes, chemical fertilizers, and pesticides pollute soil, air, and water.

-Globally, the fashion industry is the second largest polluter of clean water after agriculture.
+Globally, the fashion industry is the second largest polluter of clean water.
 It is also responsible for huge textile waste.
 North Americans alone produce 9.5 million tons of clothing that goes directly to landfills every year.

 A large majority of the clothing going to landfills to decompose or be incinerated could be reused or recycled.
 This is the price of new and cheap styles landing in stores every week.